IMP CONSTANTINVS II

 Emperor: A.D.
 337-340

-Reverse: Two armed soldiers holding standards and the inscription GLORIA EXERCITVS which refers to the Glory of the Army.
 These coins were minted in tribute to the most important asset the emperor had, the army.
 This was always true but even more in the later empire.
-Below is SMAN (Epsilon) which is the mint mark and designated this coin as being minted by the city of Antioch and produced in the 5th officina or mint workshop.

 Constantine II was the eldest son of Constantine I. On March 1, 317 Constantine II was made Caesar.
 At the age of seven, in 323, he took part in his father's campaign against the Sarmatians.